pandyahariom/odoo/custom_addons/realestate/readme.md

 ## Features : RealEstate Module
 The Real Estate odoo app supports following functionalities for Property Dealer :

-- All available properties are available as a list view (tree view) of Real Estate.
+- All available properties are displayed as a list view (tree view) of Real Estate module.
   <img src="https://github.com/pandyahariom/odoo/blob/15.0/custom_addons/realestate/static/HomePage.png">

-- Estate Agent can add new property by clicking on "Create" icon.
+- Estate Agent can add new property by clicking on the "Create" icon.
-- Agent can fill the details of new property in form view.
+- Agent can fill the details of new property in the form view.
 [The state of property is set to new].
   <img src="https://github.com/pandyahariom/odoo/blob/15.0/custom_addons/realestate/static/NewProperty.png?">

-- At the 2nd Page of form view different offers can be mentioned.
+- At the 2nd Page of notebook of the form view different offers for a particular property can be mentioned.
 - Once any offer is received the property state is updated to Offer Received.
-- Compute field set the value of best offer automatically based on the maximum offer received.
+- Compute field set the value of best offer automatically based on the maximum value of all offer received.
 <img src="https://github.com/pandyahariom/odoo/blob/15.0/custom_addons/realestate/static/offerReceived.png">

-- Once any offer is accepted, the "accept" button is disabled from all the offers and the "reject" button available for the current accepted offer.
+- Once any offer is accepted, the "accept" button is disabled from all the offers and the "reject" button available only for the currently accepted offer.
 - On acceptance of any offer the state of property is updated to "Offer Accepted".
 - If user click on the "reject" button on currently accepted offer, "accept" and "reject" buttons will be re-eanbled for all the offers and property state is reseted to offer received.
 <img src="https://github.com/pandyahariom/odoo/blob/15.0/custom_addons/realestate/static/Offers.png?">